npillmayer/giocomp/README.md

 With Svelte, much of this is supported by a compiler, which produces efficient code to alter the DOM.
 In Go code-generation is common, but I prefer being able to write expressive code on top of smart base objects.

 This repo is a test if expressive user-level UI-code can be written for Gio.
-This is a super rough first sketch, and I will eventually build upon it to grow into something useful.
+This is a super rough first sketch, and I will eventually build upon it to grow it into something useful.

 ### Examples